DenebTM/swepsss23-g4t3/README.md

 A hot-reload-enabled React.js development server may be started from the [frontend](frontend/) directory using the shell command `yarn start` or `yarn mock`.

-The development server is accessible on `http://localhost:3000`.
+The development server is accessible at `http://localhost:3000`.
 Spring is set up to accept CORS requests and cookies from this URL, meaning that there should be no problems with login or authorization.

 For additional information, see [frontend/README.md](frontend/README.md)